-Pursuant to the Decision of the Croatian National Bank on the Structure and Content of the Annual Financial Statements of credit institutions (Official Gazette 42/2018, 122/20, 119/2021), the Management Board of the Bank has prepared the schedules ("the Schedules"), which comprise an alternative presentation of the statement of financial position as of 31 December 2021, and of the income statement, statement of changes in equity and statement of cash flows for the year then ended, and a reconciliation ("the Reconciliation") of the Schedules with the financial statements.
-The Schedules are set out on pages 125 to 132, and the Reconciliation on pages 133 to 142.
+Pursuant to the Decision of the Croatian National Bank on the Structure and Content of the Annual Financial Statements of credit institutions (Official Gazette 42/2018, 122/2020, 119/2021 and 108/2022), the Management Board of the Bank has prepared the schedules ("the Schedules"), which comprise an alternative presentation of the statement of financial position as of 31 December 2022, and of the income statement, statement of changes in equity and statement of cash flows for the year then ended, and a reconciliation ("the Reconciliation") of the Schedules with the financial statements.
 The Management Board of the Bank is responsible for the Schedules and the Reconciliation.
-The financial information in the Schedules is derived from the financial statements set out on pages 33 to 124 on which we have expressed an opinion as set out above.
+The financial information in the Schedules is derived from the financial statements on which we have expressed an opinion as set out above.

-We were appointed by those charged with governance on 31 May 2021 to audit the financial statements of J&T banka d.d. for the year ended 31 December 2021.
-Our total uninterrupted period of engagement is six years, covering the periods from 1 January 2016 to 31 December 2021.
+We were appointed by those charged with governance on 1 June 2022 to audit the financial statements of the Bank for the year ended 31 December 2022.
+Our total uninterrupted period of engagement is 7 years, covering the periods from 1 January 2016 to 31 December 2022.